Koo-facebook/CMMApp/README.md

 - [x] User can log in and log out of his or her account
 - [x] The current signed in user is persisted across app restarts
 - [x] Newsfeed displays opinion posts
-- [ ] User can search in newsfeed, filter it by category, and view trending posts
+- [x] User can search in newsfeed, filter it by category, and view trending posts
 - [x] User can compose a new post and post it to the newsfeed
 - [x] User can click on a post to chat with its author
 - [x] User can view their message threads in a separate tab
-- [ ] User gets push notifications when someone responds to their post or messafes them
 - [x] User can view nearby political events

 The following **optional** features are implemented:

 - [x] Users have a profile page with their interests and a profile picture
-- [ ] Users can view curated resources about political issues
+- [x] Users can view curated resources about political issues
-- [ ] Users can meet up with other users to discuss issues in person
+- [x] Users can meet up with other users to discuss issues in person
-- [ ] Users can register to vote through the app

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Sentiment analysis to give users a timeline that they would be more willing to interact with
+- [x] Spam detection machine learning to help rid our platform of unnecessary content

 ## Video Walkthrough